nyakaspeter/Raven-Torrent/documents/api/subtitlesbytext.md

-# Search Subtitles By Query Text
+# Search subtitles by query text

 Search subtitles for movies or tv shows by query text.